syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 ### Customize today cell appearance

-BackColor, ForeColor and BorderColor of today cell in the calendar can be customized.
-Today cell in the calendar control can be customized by the following style properties.
+The BackColor, ForeColor, and BorderColor of the today cell in the calendar can be customized.
+The today cell in the calendar control can be customized by using the following style properties:

-* TodayBackColor - To change the background color of today cell in calendar
+* TodayBackColor: Changes the background color of today cell in the calendar.
-* TodayForeColor - To change the foreground color of today cell in calendar
+* TodayForeColor: Changes the foreground color of today cell in the calendar.
-* TodayFont - To change the font used to draw the date text of today cell in calendar
+* TodayFont: Changes the font that is used to draw the date text of today cell in the calendar.
-* TodayHoverBorderColor - To change the border color of today cell in mouse hover state
+* TodayHoverBorderColor: Changes the border color of today cell on mouse hover.

 ## Change visibility of the footer

-Visibility of the calendar footer can be customized by using `ShowFooter` property which contains Today and None buttons.
-Visibility of today and none button separately by `ShowToday` and `ShowNone` properties respectively.
-The following code example illustrates the same.
+The visibility of the calendar footer can be customized by using the `ShowFooter` property which contains today and none buttons.
+The visibility of today and none buttons can be represented separately by `ShowToday` and `ShowNone` properties respectively.
+The following code example illustrates this process:

 {% tabs %}